 St. George Campus

-In 2007 the department moved into a newly renovated 5 storey building at 19 Russell Street, the Anthropology Building (AP), which now houses faculty, student and administrative offices, research labs for St. George graduate faculty, teaching labs, and storage for collections and artifacts.
+In 2007, the Department of Anthropology moved into a newly renovated 5-storey building at 19 Russell Street; the Anthropology Building (AP), which houses faculty, student and administrative offices, research labs for St. George graduate faculty, teaching labs, and storage for collections and artifacts.
 The building also houses the Archaeology Centre and the laboratory of Professor Carl Knappett, an archaeologist in the Art Department.

-The newly renovated Anthropology Building on the St. George Campus include the following:
+The Anthropology Building on the St. George Campus includes the following: